tedxuofw/tedxuofw.github.io/README.md

 ```
 git init
 git remote add origin https://github.com/tedxuofw/tedxuofw2018
+git fetch --all
+for remote in `git branch -r `; do git branch --track $remote; done
+git pull --all
 ```
 This will set up an empty Git project in your folder and point it to the online repository from which you will download your files.

 #### Making changes
 Before you can make any of your own changes, it is important to make sure that you have the most updated version of the project.
+It is also important that you are working on the dev branch (the master branch is what is used to host the [website](tedxuofw.github.io)).
 Run the following command to test if anyone has made any alterations and download them.
 ```
+git checkout dev
 git pull origin master
 ```